liangbinjie/ARM32_Math_Expressions_Solver/README.md

 # ARM32 Assembly to Solve Math Expressions

-This project involves developing a program to solve mathematical expressions using ARM assembly language on a Raspberry Pi.
-The objective is to leverage the low-level programming capabilities of ARM assembly to create an efficient and compact solution for evaluating mathematical expressions.
+This project involves developing a program to solve mathematical expressions using ARM assembly language on a `Raspberry Pi`.
+The objective is to leverage the low-level programming capabilities of `ARM assembly` to create an efficient and compact solution for evaluating mathematical expressions.

+For solving the arithmetic math expressions given by the user we will need to convert our expressions into a `reverse Polish Notation` expression [1], by doing so, using the `stack`, we can calculate the result.

 ## Hardware and Software Requirements